 Association with mortality — Most observational studies in patients with non-dialysis dependent CKD [45-48] and end-stage renal disease (ESRD) [49-51] have described a significant association of metabolic acidosis with higher mortality.
 The following studies are representative:

-Association with progression of CKD — Observational studies in patients with non-dialysis dependent CKD have found that lower serum bicarbonate concentrations are associated with a higher risk of progressive renal function loss [46,47,52-55].
+Association with progression of CKD — Observational studies in patients with non-dialysis dependent CKD have found that lower serum bicarbonate concentrations, higher net endogenous acid production, high dietary acid load, and inability to excrete acid are all associated with a higher risk of progressive renal function loss [46,47,52-60].
 The following examples illustrate the range of findings:

 Potential mechanisms for progression of CKD — The reason for the association between metabolic acidosis and more rapid progression of CKD is not clear and may not be causal.
-If causal, however, it may be due at least in part to the adaptive response of surviving nephrons to the loss of their neighboring nephrons [57-63].
-Metabolic acidosis promotes an adaptive increase in ammonium excreted per nephron, which is associated with activation of the complement system, the renin-angiotensin system, and with increased renal production of endothelin-1, all of which may produce tubulointerstitial inflammation and chronic damage to the kidney (algorithm 1) .
-(See 'Development of metabolic acidosis' above and "Secondary factors and progression of chronic kidney disease" and "Endothelin and the kidney".)
+If causal, however, it may be due at least in part to the adaptive response of surviving nephrons to the loss of their neighboring nephrons [63-69].
+Metabolic acidosis promotes an adaptive increase in ammonium excreted per nephron, which is associated with activation of the complement system, the renin-angiotensin system, and with increased renal production of endothelin-1, all of which may produce tubulointerstitial inflammation and chronic damage to the kidney .
+(See 'Development of metabolic acidosis' above and "Secondary factors and progression of chronic kidney disease".)

 TREATMENT OF METABOLIC ACIDOSIS IN CKD — Children with acidemia are treated with bicarbonate therapy because acidemia impairs normal growth .
 Traditionally, however, exogenous alkali has not been used to treat the generally mild acidemia (arterial pH generally above 7.25) in asymptomatic adults with kidney disease.
 Reluctance to treat adults with sodium bicarbonate may reflect concerns that the increased sodium intake will exacerbate the volume expansion and hypertension that are commonly present in chronic kidney disease (CKD), or that raising the pH can precipitate tetany in patients with hypocalcemia.